 Just about everything you might expect from this journey is depicted nicely in the three colours of the Italian flag.
-The ‘il Tricolore’ represents the green – like the emerald green waters of Lake Garda.
-Only the white peaks of the Dolomites are white enough to describe the colour of white.
-And finally, there are only three words that can represent the colour of passion – the red… Ducati, Ferrari and Tuscany.
+First, the ‘il Tricolore’ represents the green – like the emerald green waters of Lake Garda.
+Second, only the white peaks of the Dolomites are white enough to describe the colour of white.
+And third, there are only three words that represent the colour of passion – red… Ducati, Ferrari and Tuscany.

 Talking about the ultimate forever young – Peter Pan attitude towards life, there is no better example than our next hostess.
 The landlady in our hotel in Corvara is the most glamorous grandmother we ever met.
 And she also has the restaurant master chef with the culinary skills to match her glamour.
-Needless to say for the next two nights we’ll be well looked after.
+Therefore, needless to say, for the next two nights, we’ll be well looked after.

-Three main factors make biking in the Dolomites so alluring.
-They are breathtaking scenery, welcoming people and of course exhilarating motorcycling routes.
-While here, we’ll have the opportunity to ride some of the most spectacular mountain passes.
+Besides hospitality, there are also three other main factors that make biking in the Dolomites so alluring.
+First, there is breathtaking scenery.
+Second, let’s not forget welcoming people.
+And, third, of course, we must include the exhilarating motorcycling routes.
+So while here, we’ll certainly have the opportunity to ride some of the most spectacular mountain passes.
 These include the famous Sella Ronda as well as Valparola.
 Also Giau, Croce and Passo di Costalunga are great rides too.

 Next, we say farewell to our charming hostess and wind our way to the other side of the beautiful Dolomites.
-Lake Garda, our next port of call, is renowned for its outstanding natural beauty and art as well as a passion for food.
-It is also one of the most popular biking destinations that fervently advocate the motorcycling la Bella Vita.
-Our free day here comes with a few options.
-We can go for a ride around several other mountain lakes.
-Another option is to visit the world-famous Sirmione’s thermal pools as well as explore some of many Roman ruins.
+Lake Garda, our next port of call, is renowned for its outstanding natural beauty and art, as well as a passion for food.
+Moreover, it is also one of the most popular biking destinations that fervently advocate the motorcycling la Bella Vita.
+Our free day in the beautiful Lago di Garda comes with a few options.
+While here can go for a ride around several other mountain lakes.
+In addition, another alternative is to visit the world-famous Sirmione’s thermal pools.
+As well as this, we can also explore some of the many other Roman ruins.

 Furthermore, we might opt to go on a ferry-hop ride between lakeside villages.
-A train journey to Verona as well as the lagoon city of Venice is highly recommended too.
-Or on the other hand, we might do what we usually do while here.
-Slip into our flip flops and in true Italian fashion immerse in the hustle and bustle of Lakeland life.
+Alternatively, a train journey to Verona as well as the lagoon city of Venice is also highly recommended.
+Or on the other hand, despite all options, we might do what we usually do while here.
+Slip into our flip flops.
+And, in true Italian fashion, immerse in the hustle and bustle of Lakeland life.

 With various options of day trips, we can visit Florence, Siena and Pisa as well as San Gimignano and Luca.
-We can also widen our horizons and extend our travels to stunning Cinque Terre and legendary Ducati or Ferrari factory.
+Also, we can also widen our horizons and extend our travels to stunning Cinque Terre and legendary Ducati or Ferrari factories.
 In addition to the factory visits, there is also a fantastic ride over the superb Futa Pass.

-On our way back to the UK we’ll spend the last three nights in Lugano in Switzerland, Alsace and the Champagne region of France.
-Our passage includes crossing the volcanic plateaus of the Apuan Mountains as well as riding over the challenging San Gothard pass.
+On our way back to the UK, we’ll spend the last three nights in Lugano in Switzerland.
+As well as Alsace, and France’s Champagne region.
+Also, our passage includes crossing the Apuan Mountains volcanic plateaus and riding over the challenging San Gothard pass.